silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Google_Apps/connect-a-business-hub-for-a-google-ads-manager-account.md

 ---
-description: This article describes how to connect a business hub to centrally manage the users of a Google Ads Manager account from Cerb
+description: "This article describes how to connect a business hub to centrally manage the users of a Google Ads Manager account from Cerb"
 intercom_id: 9312229
 ---